(Photo Credit: Public Domain Pictures)

 With PFI vehicles being given the permission to be sold if they comply to the Japanese emission standards which is equivalent to the Euro 6 standards, this means that some vehicles might not have to be replaced.
 One example of a PFI car meeting the Japanese emission standards would be the highly demanded Toyota Altis.
-This could be an HO HO HOnestly good news for those owners who intend to replace their car as the festive season is coming at the end of the year.
+This could honestly be good news for those owners who intend to replace their car as the festive season is coming at the end of the year.
 Hence, it is expected for COE to increase as the year comes to an end.

 In A Nutshell